hellonavneet/spellingbee2018/README.md

 ## How to run
 * Clone this repository
 * Install Node js from http://nodejs.org
-* Switch to the repository directory i command prompt.
+* Switch to the repository directory in command prompt.
    > npm install

    > npm index.js